 Interestingly, only one amateur jockey has won the race and only one woman has done so.
 What makes it so interesting is that it’s the same person that ticks both boxes, Miss Nina Carberry.
 Horses and jockeys might not have won the race more than once but the same is not true of trainers.
 Paul Nicholls is the joint-most successful trainer in the race, having won it three times in 2010, 2015 and 2016.
 Gordon Elliot is the only other trainer to win the race three times, with victories in 2013, 2018 and 2020.

 When the race was first run back in 2005 it was classed as a listed event, gaining Grade 3 status four years after its inauguration.

 CBO Rating | 6/10

-The penultimate race of Ladies Day is all about seeing horses in their development.
+The penultimate race of Champion Day is all about seeing horses in their development.
 At four-years-old they are quite immature and are still learning how to cope with the jumps and the distance they’re expected to cover.
 It’s also a tricky one for racegoers to know how to bet on, with more than twenty horses typically tending to make up the field.
-If you’d like a bit of a clue then it’s always worth having a look at which horse won the Supreme Novices Hurdle on Day One.
+If you’d like a bit of a clue then it’s always worth having a look at which horse won the Supreme Novices Hurdle.
 If it’s a horse that was flat bred then the going is most likely good, so look for flat bred horses of a similar profile.
 If a horse bred for National Hunt racing came home in the Supreme then the going is tough, so look for a horse that likes tough running.